KrishVora2004/WADL-Assignments/README.md

-WAD Assignments By Aryan Potdar
+WAD Assignments By Krish Vora